Where Sports Betting is Legal Now

 New York

-New York launched online sports betting on, Jan.
-8 2022, and has left almost every other state in the dust since then.
+New York launched online sports betting on Jan.
+8, 2022, and has since outperformed almost every other state.

 New York had retail sports betting at a handful of upstate commercial and tribal casinos, but these have generated little revenue despite the state's massive population and gaming interest.
 That's because online betting was not legalized.